Fees and Financial Regulations

 Monthly Payment Plan

-This payment plan is open to all students and is available for the full academic year (10-month plan for fall and spring semesters combined) or on an individual semester basis (5-month plan for fall and spring semesters individually), and 3-month plan for the summer session.
-To participate in the plan, students must complete and submit an application by August 20 for the academic year or fall semester plan, by January 1 for the spring semester, and May 1 for the summer session.
+This payment plan is open to all students and is available on a semester basis, with 5-month plans for the fall and spring semesters and a 3-month plan for the summer session.
+To participate in the plan, students must apply before the start of the applicable semester.
 Upon approval of the application, students will be billed monthly for each payment.
-The monthly payment plan for the academic year begins in June and ends in March, with the first five payments applied to the fall semester and the second five payments applied to the spring semester.
-If the plan is selected for the fall semester only, the payment begins in June and ends in October.
-If the plan is selected for the spring semester only, payment begins in November and ends in March.
-Summer session plan payments begin in April and end in June.
-Under the plan, all payments are due on the 20th of each month; provided payments are received by that date, no interest or late fees will be incurred.
+The monthly payment plan for the fall semester begins in June and ends in October, the spring semester plan begins in November and ends in March, and the summer session plan begins in April and end in June.
+Under the plan, all payments are due on the 10th of each month; if payments are received by that date, no interest or late fees will be incurred.
 Students who enroll in the plan after the first month of scheduled payments must make up all payments retroactive to the month of enrollment as a down payment on the plan.
-Students enrolled in a monthly payment plan whose planned payments are not sufficient to pay the balance on the student’s account are subject to interest and late fees in the second month of the fall and spring semesters.
-An outside vendor administers the plan and charges a one-time fee to participate in the plan.
+Students enrolled in a monthly payment plan whose planned payments are not sufficient to pay the balance on the student’s account are subject to interest and late fees.
+There is a one-time fee to participate in the plan.
 No additional fees will be charged while the student is actively participating in the plan; interest and late fees will be charged for missing or late payments.
 After the first day of the semester, all plans will be updated to reflect the student’s actual remaining balance, less pending financial aid.
 For more information, see the monthly payment plan.